Pacific Palisades Cowboy Actor Pat Conway

 Virginia and Jack Conway moved to Schuyler Road in Beverly Hills in the 1930s with their young children, and that’s where Pat and Michael spent their earliest years.

 In the late 1930s Jack and Virginia Conway moved again, to Temescal Canyon in the Pacific Palisades area north of Santa Monica.
-The ranch house stood on what was originally 185 acres of land which covered in a stand of oak forest, and went right down to the ocean (today Will Rogers Beach).
+The ranch house stood on what was originally 185 acres of land covered in a stand of oak forest, and went right down to the ocean (today Will Rogers Beach).
 Their beautiful estate All Hallows Farm ranch was featured in a magazine.
 Pat’s cousin Chris Bushman recalls family lore that All Hallows Inn in England was taken apart and reassembled as the house on the property, hence the ranch name.
-Jack Conway raised cattle and champion bulls on the ranch, and Pat grew up in a saddle, learning to shoot, ride and rope like a true cowboy in Pacific Palisades.
+Jack Conway raised cattle and champion bulls on the ranch, and Pat Conway grew up in a saddle, learning to shoot, ride and rope like a true cowboy in Pacific Palisades.

 Pat’s grandfather Francis X. Bushman also bought a cottage in Pacific Palisades in the early 1940s.
 In fact, Pacific Palisades was dotted with Bushman and Conway relatives.
 Chris Bushman has fond memories of family celebrations at Ralph Bushman’s house, from the late 1940s until the early 1970s.
 Significantly younger than his big cousin Pat, Chris remembers him as a very shy, but an “extremely wonderful human being” who was usually warm and friendly when they met.